 As an undergraduate student I never got satisfied by grades as a reward.
 It didn´t make sense to me since those did not resolve the “relevant” questions I had in my mind.
 I got frustrated because I wanted to understand those things that were affecting my life without relying just on “judgements evaluating my performance”.
 My surprise came when I started to do research, and my approach prioritising understanding over “rewards” not only matched with the required attitude to perform in research, but it also allowed me to achieve higher goals and expand my capacity to interact with similar mindsets.
 Finding people willing to engage sharing this type of passion, interested in my participation and my saying, is for me a kind of recognition, and the type of it which I value as a reward.
 I am curious and socially compromised with personal values.
-So, even though I am in my 40’s (born in 1974), in a transition period without a job in research, and I might have to change the path in my career in order to find any job, I am still trying to keep my career in research because, when in the right atmosphere, it combines all those values I treasure, passion for expanding the limits of our understanding, functionality improving our performance through our actions and camaraderie.
+So, even though I am in my 40’s (born in 1974), in a transition period without a job in research, and I might have to change the path in my career in order to find any job, I am still trying to keep my career in research because, when in the right atmosphere, it combines all those values I treasure; passion for expanding the limits of our understanding, functionality improving our performance through our actions and camaraderie.
 Those values can be found also in other careers but research is one that I know it can offer them and suits me.

 Learning efficiency and effectiveness is all about implementing whatever has been learnt.
 Either raw knowledge into previous patterns of thought or the process of generating new patterns of thought.

 The final achievement would be to reach the implementation of new concepts into new patterns of thought incrementing the capacity to adopt different perspectives and to identify connections between seemly isolated concepts.